Graduate Studies Reports Access

 3. Demonstrate knowledge of program evaluation strategies and tools.
 Analysis of Assessment Data - Provide a written report on findings from assessment tools.
 This paper requires students to not only collect and analyze data but to suggest needed changes in program, curriculum and/or instruction in order to enhance student learning.

-Designing Curricular Outcomes
+- Major Topics: Designing Curricular Outcomes

 Using Portfolio Tasks for Assessment